niemopen/ntac-admin/project-notes/docs/niem-6.0-arch-changes/niem-6.0-arch-changes-v1.0-pn01.md

 # 1 Introduction

 This document describes the major architectural changes planned for the NIEM Naming and Design Rules specification for version 6.0.
+It is a working document, and may change several times before the NIEM 6 publication is complete.
+The document contains phrases such as "NIEM 6 will… " and "NIEM 6 does not…", but in this draft these describe current intentions, not final decisions.
+Comments, criticism, and questions are welcome.

 ## 1.2 Glossary